 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
 Lecture) 15 wks This is an introductory course in statistics.
 No previous experience in the understanding or use of statistics is assumed.
 Topics of study include: descriptive statistics, probability and probability distributions, sample sizes and hypothesis testing, dependent and independent samples, correlation and regression and analysis of variation.
 Other topics such as statistical process control may be included as time permits.
 Some computer literacy is assumed.
-Prerequisite: Math SAT score of 480 or higher or MAT 100 with a grade C or higher or Math Accuplacer score of 49 or higher and Algebra Accuplacer score of 51 or higher.
+See page 30 for placement & prerequisite chart.